olivamadrigal/FPGA_Tutorial/README.md

 step 6: Hardware Validation

 Once programmed successfully, you can do hardware FPGA validation.
-See example for this: <youtubelink>
+See example for this: https://youtu.be/oIO4FOqUTcg

 Manual test with the three right most DIP switches (from left to right: “a”, “b”, “c”) and observe the corresponding display on the leftmost (7seg LED 0).